-How Natalie Wood’s Daughter Natasha Gregson Wagner Came to Love Mother’s Day Again Years After Actress’ Tragic Death
+How Natalie Wood’s Daughter Came to Love Mother’s Day Again

 VIDEO: Natasha Gregson Wagner’s Memories Of Her Mother Natalie Wood

 This Mother’s Day, she’s adding to the Natalie fragrance line with the launch of a refillable eau de parfum purse spray, in the star’s signature gardenia scent, which comes in a pink box featuring her signature, “With Love, Natalie.”
-(The line is also available at select boutiques including www.ronrobinson.com.)
+(The line is also available at select boutiques including www.ronrobinson.com and www.macys.com.)

 “Back in the day, my mom only had the big bottle, which is why I think she wore so much of it!”
 Gregson Wagner, 46, says with a laugh.
 “So it would stay on the whole day.”